Yale graduates stage pro-Palestinian walkout of commencement

 The walkout drew a chorus of cheers from fellow students in the crowd, but the protest was otherwise peaceful, without disruption.
 No mention of it was made from the stage.

-Fallout from a violent attack weeks ago on pro-Palestinian activists encamped at the University of California, Los Angeles, reverberated on the UC Santa Cruz campus on Monday as academic workers there staged a protest strike organized by their union.
+Fallout from a violent attack weeks ago on pro-Palestinian activists encamped at the University of California, Los Angeles, reverberated on the UC Santa Cruz campus on May 20 as academic workers there staged a protest strike organised by their union.

-Much of the student activism has been aimed at academic institutions' financial ties with Israel and U.S. military programs benefiting the Jewish state.
+Much of the student activism has been aimed at academic institutions’ financial ties with Israel and US military programmes benefiting the Jewish state.

-At UC Santa Cruz on Monday, hundreds of unionized academic researchers, graduate teaching assistants and post-doctoral scholars went on strike to protest what they said were the university's unfair labor practices in its handling of pro-Palestinian demonstrations.
+At UC Santa Cruz on May 20, hundreds of unionised academic researchers, graduate teaching assistants and post-doctoral scholars went on strike to protest what they said were the university’s unfair labour practices in its handling of pro-Palestinian demonstrations.

-Last week, the UAW 4811 rank-and-file voted to authorize union leaders to organize a series of "standup" strikes through the end of June on individual or groups of UC campuses rather than across the entire university.
+Last week, the UAW 4811 rank-and-file voted to authorise union leaders to organise a series of “stand-up” strikes through the end of June on individual or groups of UC campuses rather than across the entire university.

 The Santa Cruz strike marked the first union-backed protest in solidarity with the recent wave of pro-Palestinian student activists, whose numbers, according to the UAW, include graduate students arrested at several University of California campuses.